-- \rightarrow Cities and large towns become more dense but attractive places to live.
-Large rural settlements may benefit, others will see reduction in population and employment without support of national policy. - \rightarrow Transformational economic growth primarily through urban agglomeration and place-making. - \rightarrow Strong fiscal and regulatory action set us on a pathway to near-zero carbon before 2050.
-Increased devolution leads to integrated transport and energy systems which deliver clean networks. - \rightarrow Urban living reduces remote working and increases urban freight consolidation centres. - \rightarrow Increased public and active transport, including shared mobility, as public and private travel becomes blurred. - → All new vehicles have a high level of autonomy, but are not fully autonomous by 2050.
+- Cities and large towns become more dense but attractive places to live.
+Large rural settlements may benefit, others will see reduction in population and employment without support of national policy. - Transformational economic growth primarily through urban agglomeration and place-making. - Strong fiscal and regulatory action set us on a pathway to zero carbon before 2050.
+Increased devolution leads to integrated transport and energy systems which deliver clean networks. - Urban living reduces remote working and increases urban freight consolidation centres. - Increased public and active transport, including shared mobility, as public and private travel becomes blurred. - All new vehicles have a high level of autonomy, but are not fully autonomous by 2050.
 Shared AVs are well integrated into urban transport systems to complement public transport, but this doesn't extend to rural areas or small towns.
 Opportunities are not available to all, both geographically and due to attitudes and abilities with technology, sharing and data use.

-Area type Population in 2050 (millions) Vehicle kilometres in 2050 (billions) CO 2 emissions in 2050 (mega-tonnes)
+Area type Population in 2050 (millions) Vehicle kilometres in 2050 (billions) CO 2 emissions in 2050 (megatonnes)

-Urban 4.9 20.6 0
+Urban 4.9 20.6 0.1

-Sub-urban 10.0 78.8 0.1
+Sub-urban 10.0 78.8 0.8

-Rural 2.3 42.4 0
+Rural 2.3 42.4 0.2

 This scenario sees increased demand across public transport and active modes, with a decrease in HGV demand.
-Consequently, it sees the lowest residual emissions out of all scenarios but still exceeds the 2018-2050 carbon budget by 50 megatonnes (half that of Just About Managing).
+Consequently, it sees the lowest residual emissions (attributed to a small number of diesel HGVs) in 2050 at just over 1 MT CO2.

 Vehicle type Fuel type Share

 Car BEV 100%

 Van BEV 100%

-HGV BEV 97%

-HGV Diesel 1%

-HGV Hydrogen 2%